OCBier/tfs-virtual-file-system/README.md

 # virtual-disk-file-system
-A FAT-based file system aimed at portable devices
+A FAT-based file system aimed at micro mobile devices